 In the past, you likely felt guilty or inadequate for feeling like you needed to ask someone for help to stop using.
 You might even have acted selfishly towards your friends and family members as a result of your addiction.

-You’ll attend group therapy while in rehab, and you may also look to outpatient treatment options like a sober living facility after the first part of your program has ended.
+You’ll attend group therapy while in rehab, and you may also look to los angeles outpatient treatment options like a sober living facility after the first part of your program has ended.

 Understanding that you’re not alone — and that you might be surprised at how much of a role model you are to others in recovery — is one of the keys to staying sober.